juzuluag/testmicsvc/README.md

 ![artifact](./images/artifact.png)

-After all these points, avoiding to **manually** creating the api spec is the ideal case, avoiding to enter into an error prune scenario where the service and the consumer can be out-of-sync pretty easily.
+After all these points, avoiding to **manually** creating the api spec is the ideal case, eliminating to enter into an error prune scenario where the service and the consumer can be out-of-sync pretty easily.

 ## References